steve-cm/RaaS/README.md

 Error RAAS:OC:1003

-This is a system error sometimes seen when there is a problem with the supplier API or item status.
-If you see this error please contact sdk@tangocard.com and include your request and response JSON if possible.
+This a catch-all system error for which more specific messaging has not yet been created.
+If you encounter this error please contact sdk@tangocard.com and include your request and response JSON.

 ## Resource Errors